What To Pack For Greece – Packing Lists For Every Season

 Finally, if you have any allergies to gluten, nuts etc, make sure you bring your EpiPen!
 Also, check out my article on ordering food in Greece, where I’ve included a ton of info if you are allergic to common allergens.

-Should I bring electronics to Greece?
+What electronics should I bring to Greece?

 No one travels without electronics anymore.
-Most people will have at least their phone and camera, while others may have several different gadgets.
+Most people will have at least their phone and perhaps a camera, while others may have several different gadgets.
 This choice is personal and it depends on what you are planning to do in Greece.

 Bring your electronics to Greece